Last Updated: December 12, 2021

 - food – pouch or little treat

-The first two years of having a toddler, I literally just rounded up some things from home and put them in a stocking that night.
+The first two years of having a toddler, I literally just rounded up some things from home and put them in a stocking that night (very similar to my Easter basket strategy).
 Zero planning.
-This year, with a three year old, I’ll be planning a little bit more, but still not going crazy.
+This year, with a three year old, I’ll be planning a little bit more, but still not going wild.

 Minimalist Stocking Stuffer Mantra